The Consequences of Removing an encircled tree and how to Avoid Them

 What happens if I carry out work on a tree that is protected without permission?

-If you work on a tree that is protected without the proper authorizations, you could be subject to significant fines, and possibly even jail time.
+If you work on a tree that is protected without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

 Can I take down a protected tree?